jmetzger/training-mariadb-komplettkurs/backup-restore/mariabackup.md

 # ls -laZ /var/lib
 systemctl start mariadb

 ## important for selinux if it does not work
+## mariadb 10.6 from mariadb does not have problems here !
 ## does not start
 restorecon -vr /var/lib/mysql
 systemctl start mariadb